 Douglas J. Eboch’s first success in Hollywood was the kind every writer dreams of: a college assignment turned into a script that became his first sale and was made into the hit movie Sweet Home Alabama starring Reese Witherspoon.
 It broke the record for biggest September opening ever and ended up grossing $128 million domestically.
-Since then, he has worked as a script doctor and rewriter, including rewriting the upcoming feature film Best of Enemies directed by Donald Petrie.
+Since then, he has worked as a script doctor and rewriter in the movie business.

 Early in his career, Doug co-wrote and directed the independent feature film Party at Sam’s which Variety called a “pleasant comedy” with “funny dialogue and a good pace.”
-More recently, he’s written and directed the short films, The 24 Year-Old Virgin (an in-competition selection at Palm Springs Short Film Festival), Date Night, and the upcoming Microbe.
+More recently, he’s written and directed the short films, The 24 Year-Old Virgin (an in-competition selection at Palm Springs Short Film Festival) and Date Night.
 He has also written and directed for the stage sketch comedy group Prank Monkeys and was featured in the Heroes of the Writers Strike short film.

 Doug received the Carl Sautter Memorial Screenwriting Award for Best New Voice in Feature Films from Scriptwriters Network.
 He has a BA in Film Production and an MFA in Screenwriting from the University of Southern California.
-He currently teaches screenwriting and pitching at Art Center College of Design.
-He is valued as a public speaker, having lectured or participated in panels at the following schools and organizations:
+He currently teaches screenwriting and pitching at Art Center College of Design and LMU.
+He is valued as a public speaker, having lectured or participated in panels or workshops at the following schools and organizations: